 In some people, the lower esophageal sphincter relaxes at the wrong time or becomes weakened.
 This allows stomach contents to escape and travel up the esophagus.
 This causes burning, irritation, and pain.
 Surprisingly, not everyone who has acid reflux experiences a burning sensation.
 Other times, burning in the area of the chest and abdomen is caused by a condition other than reflux.
 Sometimes chest pain may occur due to a heart attack or other serious conditions.
 Acid reflux is the main symptom of gastroesophageal reflux disease (GERD), but GERD is associated with other symptoms like nausea, dry cough, hoarseness, sore throat, trouble swallowing, and a feeling of a lump in the throat.
 See your doctor if you experience pain, burning, or irritation in your chest or abdomen.

 Gastroesophageal reflux disease (GERD) is a condition whose main symptom (burning or chest discomfort) is caused by acid reflux.
 This reflux causes burning in the chest, typically after eating.
 An attack may last for up to several hours.
 Lying down and bending over may make symptoms worse.
 Severe reflux may cause additional symptoms including trouble swallowing, a feeling that something is stuck in the throat or chest, or a sour taste in the back of the throat.
 Reflux can trigger shortness of breath, asthma attacks, and a chronic cough.
 Chest pain caused by reflux may mimic chest pain that occurs during a heart attack.
+If you are unsure about reflux vs cardiac chest pain, see your doctor.
 A doctor can usually diagnose reflux easily by asking a patient to describe his or her symptoms.

 Anyone at any age can get heartburn, but certain factors make it more likely to get the condition.
 Risk factors may weaken or damage the LES.
 Other factors may affect the amount of stomach acid that is produced.
 Those at increased risk for the condition include pregnant women, those who are overweight or obese, and those who smoke or who are exposed to secondhand smoke.
 Certain medications increase the risk.
 Even wearing clothes that are too tight may increase the risk of reflux.